nbip/vae-mdl/README.md

 | ![][16] | ![][17] | ![][18] |

 ### Two stochastic layers
 Multiple stochastic layers are used in all SOTA VAEs.
 We now try to add another stochastic layer while using the plain discretized logistic loss in `model06.py`.
+Samples are now actual samples from $p(x|z)$, not just the mean function, and while they show some clipping artefacts they look much more reasonable than for the similar model with one stochastic layer in `model03.py`.

 | Test-set BPD (5000 is) |
 | --- |